 - You need to let us know within 7 days of delivery for damage queries and 14 days of despatch for missing item/loss queries.
 If you do not contact us within these time-frames, we will be unable to accept your claim.

 - Please include your courier ticket number with your claim.
 Without the ticket number, we cannot accurately trace the parcel and subsequent claims will be denied.

 - The person who sent the goods must be the person making contact with us to make the claim, not the receiver of the goods.

 - Our maximum claim value is $2,000 per consignment including GST, regardless of the value of the goods.

-- If a claim is made for second hand goods, you will be entitled to claim for the depreciated value of the goods (not the cost of a brand new item), excluding items which we don’t carry such as the examples given in the above section.
+- If a claim is made for second-hand goods, you will be entitled to claim for the depreciated value of the goods (not the cost of a brand new item), excluding items that we don’t carry such as the examples given in the above section.

 - In the case of damage claims, if we deem that the packaging on the item is insufficient, your claim will be declined.
 For advice and guidelines on minimum packaging requirements, please refer to our packaging and labelling guidelines.

 Under our Conditions of Carriage, we do not accept claims on items that are on our Prohibited Items list.
 These types of items should not be sent through our network and you will not be able to make a claim for them if something happens.
 Our list to of prohibited items includes: